 Explore feature: The feature discovers the topics mentioned in the document and shows you the recent news.

-Both have third-party apps, but both offer different types of apps.
 Notion has a touch of productivity apps, including Trello, Jira, Google Drive, Zoom, and Dropbox.
-If you use any of the apps mentioned on the integration page, you can connect both and save time.

-Google Docs offers translating, highlighting, spell-checking, and table of contents plugins that improve its overall functionality.
+Google Docs offers translating, highlighting, spell-checking, and table of contents plugins that improve functionality.

 - Rich text Format